 Repeat Your Mantra

 Your mantra is a short sentence stating your intentions.
 It’s kind of like an affirmation.
-It may be an overall statement of health, relaxation, etc., or may be a visualization of something you want to achieve.
+It may be a broad statement such as overall health or relaxation.
+It could also be a visualization of something you want to achieve.

 Whatever it is, repeat it mentally three times.
-Try to feel how it feels as if the visualization was realized.
+Try to feel how it feels as if it was true.

 One I use often is “My entire being is completely relaxed and at one with the universe.”